davidado/davidado/content/posts/mysql-8.0-backup-and-replication-guide-with-percona-xtrabackup-8.0.md

 +++
-title = 'Mysql 8.0 Backup and Replication Guide With Percona Xtrabackup 8.0' date = 2023-09-03T00:23:19-07:00
+title = 'Mysql 8+ Backup and Replication Guide With Percona Xtrabackup 8.0' date = 2023-09-03T00:23:19-07:00
 draft = false
 +++

 Percona's Xtrabackup utility contains a few major changes in MySql 8.0 the most notable of which is the replacement of the innobackupex command with xtrabackup.
-Below is my no-explanation (reference the flags in Percona's docs) step-by-step guide for setting up replication for MySql updated for version 8.0.
+Below is my no-explanation (reference the flags in Percona's docs) step-by-step guide for setting up replication for MySql updated for version 8+.

-1. Create replication user in MySql, if one does not exist.
+1. Create replication user in MySql, if one does not exist. *WITH caching_sha2_password* is optional.

-`mysql> CREATE USER 'replicauser'@'192.168.%' IDENTIFIED BY 'replicauserpassword';`
+`mysql> CREATE USER 'replicauser'@'192.168.%' IDENTIFIED WITH caching_sha2_password BY 'replicauserpassword';`

-2. Create backup user in MySql, if one does not exist.
+2. Create backup user in MySql, if one does not exist. *WITH caching_sha2_password* is optional.

-`mysql> CREATE USER 'backupuser'@'localhost' IDENTIFIED BY 'backupuserpass';`
+`mysql> CREATE USER 'backupuser'@'localhost' IDENTIFIED WITH caching_sha2_password BY 'backupuserpass';`

 3. Configure the leader MySql server to accept connections from the replicas, if not already done.

-`mysql> GRANT REPLICATION SLAVE, REPLICATION CLIENT, SUPER ON *.* TO 'replicauser'@'192.168.%';`
+`mysql> GRANT REPLICATION SLAVE ON *.* TO 'replicauser'@'192.168.%';`

 4. Grant backup privileges to your backup user.